|

 copied in the file system.
 In this case, the destination of the copy will

 never contain any linked resources.
-If SHALLOW
+If SHALLOW is specified

 when a project containing linked resources is copied, new linked resources